datadryad/dryad-app/README.md

 Gem for working with the Stash [XML wrapper format](https://dash.cdlib.org/stash_wrapper/stash_wrapper.xsd).

-## Usage

-The `Stash::Wrapper::StashWrapper` class represents a single Stash wrapper document.
-It accepts a payload of one or more XML metadata documents in the form of the `descriptive_elements` attribute, an array of `REXML::Element` objects.
-On calling `save_to_xml` on the `StashWrapper` instance, these elements will be embedded in the wrapper's `<st:stash_descriptive>` element.

 The `StashWrapper` object graph mostly mirrors the `stash_wrapper` schema, though some simpler elements have been collapsed into object attributes.
 Also, some classes and attributes have slightly different names from the corresponding XML attributes in order